Yield Theory

 Should I use both Bloomberg Terminal and Yield Theory?

 Many investors do.
-Bloomberg Terminal is strong for institutional desks that need real-time data and execution; Yield Theory adds the synthesized macro thesis and the "what to do about it" that data tools and news often leave out.
+Bloomberg Terminal is strong for institutional desks that need real-time data and execution; Yield Theory adds a synthesized macro thesis, company implications, risks, and the evidence that would change the view.